First Folio: Printing

 The First Folio's publishing syndicate also included two stationers who owned the rights to some of the individual plays that had been previously printed: William Aspley (Much Ado About Nothing and Henry IV, Part 2) and John Smethwick (Love's Labour's Lost, Romeo and Juliet, and Hamlet).
 Smethwick had been a business partner of another Jaggard, William's brother John.

 The printing of the Folio was probably done between February 1622 and early November 1623, and the book was entered into the Stationers' Register on 8 November 1623 (Julian calendar).
 It is possible that the printer originally expected to have the book ready early, since it was listed in the Frankfurt Book Fair catalogue as a book to appear between April and October 1622, but the catalogue contained many books not yet printed by 1622, and the modern consensus is that the entry was simply intended as advance publicity.
 The first impression had a publication date of 1623, and the earliest record of a retail purchase is an account book entry for 5 December 1623 of Edward Dering (who purchased two); the Bodleian Library, in Oxford, received its copy in early 1624 (which it subsequently sold for £24 as a superseded edition when the Third Folio became available in 1663-1664).

 Contents

-The 36 plays of the First Folio occur in the order given below; plays that had never been published before 1623 are marked with an asterisk.
+The 36 plays of the First Folio occur in the order given below.

+Plays that had never been published before 1623 are marked accordingly, as are those set into type from manuscripts prepared by Ralph Crane, a professional scrivener employed by the King's Men, who produced high-quality results, with formal act/scene divisions, frequent use of parentheses and hyphenated forms, and other identifiable features.
 Each play is followed by the type of source used, as determined by bibliographical research.

 The term foul papers refers to Shakespeare's working drafts of a play.
 When completed, a transcript or fair copy of the foul papers would be prepared, by the author or by a scribe.
 Such a manuscript would have to be heavily annotated with accurate and detailed stage directions and all the other data needed for performance, and then could serve as a prompt book, to be used by the prompter to guide a performance of the play.
 Any of these manuscripts, in any combination, could be used as a source for a printed text.
 The label Qn denotes the n th quarto edition of a play.